 Using a personal loan to cover multiple debts by rolling them into one with a single monthly payment and interest rate is known as debt consolidation.
 It’s a strategy to paying off debt where you might find yourself paying less interest charges.

 Often by using a Canadian personal loan for debt consolidation you may find your monthly payments to be less since you might get a lower interest rate.
 This can help you to pay off the balance faster, especially if you make extra payments and don’t have to worry about prepayment penalties.
 By paying off the loan faster, you can also save on interest charges as well.
 In the case of prepayment penalties, this is typically charged as a percentage (fixed fee) or sometimes as the amount of interest that a lender may have missed out on if you had paid off the loan early.
 Should you have some form of prepayment penalty, it can be worth comparing to what you might pay if you followed the scheduled payments versus paying early, penalties and all.
+When looking into personal loan options you’ll some loans have an eTransfer option which can make funding much fast if important to you.

 Strategies for Paying Off Debt